moccalotto/kaos/_brainstorms/dire.md

 ## Movie clips:

-* The Empress walking in her gardings, talking informally ith one of her emperial agents, giving him orders for his next mission.
+* The Empress walking in her garden, talking informally with one of her imperial agents, giving him orders for his next mission.
 She clearly holds the man in high regard, and it is obvious that he loves and respects his empress.
 * A mage using his magic to launch a projectile á la a railgun,